2950 W. Washington St.

 About the Neighborhood

 King Club is located in East Garfield Park.
 Recent developments within the community include renovation of the Garfield Park Conservatory, as well as efforts to revitalize the economic and social climate of the neighborhood.
 The neighborhood is bordered by Franklin Boulevard on the north, Arthington and Taylor Streets on the south, Hamlin and Independence Avenues to the west, and Rockwell Street to the east.
-The CTA busses and blue line and green line “L” trains both service this community.
+The CTA buses and blue line and green line “L” trains service this community.